acearchive/acearchive.lgbt/content/contact/index.md

 contributing documentation]({{< ref "docs/contributing/getting-started.md"
 >}}).

-If you want to contact us for any other reason, you can email:
+If you want to contact us for any reason, you can email:

 <contact@acearchive.lgbt>